chakrabar/chakrabar.github.io/_posts/unpublished/2018-10-02-interview-notes.md

 9. What is you approach when someone comes up with a functional/technical issue?
 10. Who does the deployment?
 How much of the process is automated?
 Who manages CI/CD & Devops?
 How comfortable are you with deployment scripting?
 What you do when you get a deployment failure mail?

+VncL, Webex

+1. Experience?
+Tech stack?
+Current work?
+Daily work distribution?
+Percentage distribution of responsibilities?
+2. What is on cloud?
+What is not?
+3. What you do if you see a service degradation?
+What measure you take?
+How do you find the issue?
+4. How do you take decision with insufficient data and less/no time in hand?
+5. How do you measure team performance?
+What you do if it is not up to expectations?
+6. What have you done very creative?
+Why you think it was creative?
+7. What have you done that went very wrong?
+What you could have done to prevent?
+8. How do you dig deep to find problems and fix it?
+9. What would you do if you deploy a new version and realise it's broken? (functionality or performance)
+10. How do you go about debbuging an issue found in production?

+### NKA

+Ashk, Sram

+1. What all tech you have worked on
+2. Why Ajax Controls (ASP.NET WebForm) are not good
+3. Why use MVC instead of ASP.NET Web Forms
+4. What is new in .NET Core
+5. Is .NET Core bound to IIS?
+How?
+How does it work with/without IIS?
+6. What was the main intention of .NET Core?
+How did they design and achieve it?
+7. How did they implement the interfaces?
+(Somehow they wanted to point to OWIN!)
+8. What design patterns you use when a Web Application becomes slow when there are many users?
+What patterns you use if you want to use threading? (..!!!)
+9. How does static work?
+10. How can you call a method in derived class from constructor of base class (also exception scenarios)
+11. Lock based threading?
+Threading for static class?
+Instance class?

 ### Others